 The choice is clear.
 We must not return an incumbent who repeatedly demonstrates disdain and disregard for his constituents.
 We need a representative who has proven they will hear all of our priorities and concerns, who will carefully and thoughtfully weigh all positions, and is committed to acting in a way that does the greatest good— for ALL of us.”

-Sons, Mothers, and a Northward Path for Public Education
+Sons, Mothers & a NORTHward Path for Public Education